guidedhacking/GH-Offset-Dumper/README.md

 ## **Misc**

 You can drag and drop a config file on the exe to parse it.
-If you use the given `config.json`, the dumper will dump the WinMain address out of notepad as an example.
-The old csgo is in the `oldCsgo.json` file.
+If you use the given `config.json`, the dumper will dump the WinMain address out of Notepad as an example.
+The old CSGO is in the `oldCsgo.json` file.

 Dumped offsets will be placed in a directory named `output`.

 ## **How is this different from HazeDumper?**

-This dumper was inspired by [hazedumper](https://github.com/frk1/hazedumper) so thank you to frk1, rN' and the other contributors to that project.
+This dumper was inspired by [hazedumper](https://github.com/frk1/hazedumper), so thank you to frk1, rN', and the other contributors to that project.

-I started learning Rust when messing with HazeDumper and I decided we needed a C++ version, I also wanted to extend the functionality.
+I started learning Rust when messing with HazeDumper, and I decided we needed a C++ version.
+I also wanted to extend the functionality.

 **GH Dumper will do the same thing as HazeDumper** with the addition of dumping ReClass files and Cheat Engine Tables.
-Our dumper uses the same json config file format, so they are interchangeable.
+Our dumper uses the same JSON config file format, so they are interchangeable.

 ## **Notes**

 * The main code is `GHDumper.h/GHDumper.cpp` (the dumper library).
 * `json.hpp` is a dependency of `GHDumper.h`.
-* `zip.h`, `zip.c` and `miniz.h` are dependencies used to make a ZIP file when creating `.rcnet`.
+* `zip.h`, `zip.c`, and `miniz.h` are dependencies used to make a ZIP file when creating `.rcnet`.
-* If any value is missing from the output header file, it is possible the signature is outdated and thus the pattern scan returned 0.
+* If any value is missing from the output header file, it is possible that the signature is outdated, and thus the pattern scan returned 0.
 * In CS\:GO, joining a match may cause the dumper to fail.
 Restarting CS\:GO should solve it.
 * Netvars are not supported when dumping signatures from disk.
-* You can default all signatures to be relative (that don't specify otherwise) by using setting `relativeByDefault` to `true`.
+* You can default all signatures to be relative (that don't specify otherwise) by using the setting `relativeByDefault` to `true`.
 * Provided is a sample to start dumping from disk with, and the old csgo style config for reference.

 ## **TODO**